Saraz region: Demographics

 Saraz is a rural area located on the right bank of the Chenab river, including its district headquarters, Doda district.
 The areas on the left bank of river are geographically located in Bhaderwah area.
 The northern side of Doda district borders with the erstwhile Anantnag district of the Kashmir region.

 Saraz is a large area, known for the Sarazi dialect spoken there.

 The primary native language in the region is Sarazi.
 It is widely spoken as a lingua franca alongside Hindi/Urdu, but as a first language it is primarily associated with the Hindu population.
 Most Muslims speak of Kashmiri; some Muslim communities speak Sarazi, Gojri or Watali, but many of them have shifted to Kashmiri in recent generations, and even those who retain the language still use Kashmiri as a second language.
 A minority of people also know Dogri.
 The languages of administration and education are Urdu and English.

 History

 In the past, Doda was largely inhabited by a Sarazi population before people started settling there from Kashmir and other adjoining areas.
 Historians disagree as to why the Kashmiri population settled in Saraz during the 17th and 18th centuries.
 However, Sumantra Bose says it was repression by the feudal classes elsewhere that drew people to Doda, Ramban and Kishtwar.
-People often migrated from Kashmir to Saraz area whenever there were famines in Kashmir.